faustom721/viandasgo/README.md

 - **Internal:** The internal app contains the views and templates us, the ViandasGo team, use to manage the platform.
 Here we can manage the clients, food places, orders, and payments.
 This is aimed to be used through the Django admin panel.

+### Theme app
+Yes actually `theme` is a django app too, that's the way `django-tailwind` works.
+But I kept it outside the apps folder.

 ## Run the project